 While Will County State's Attorney James Glasgow said that prosecutors were "very confident in our case," the hearsay hearing also underscored some major problems.

 There was, for example, testimony that Savio's death was originally ruled an accident, as well as admissions by police investigators and an evidence technician that not a single fingerprint or any other physical evidence linking Peterson to the death was ever collected.

-Brodsky said Tuesday's ruling can only be viewed as devastating to prosecutors.
+Glasgow's office did not immediately return a call for comment.
+But one of Peterson's attorneys said the ruling can only be viewed as devastating to prosecutors.